 - Free two-day shipping on select online purchases via ShopRunner

 - Global travel assistance hotline

 This card charges a standard array of transaction and penalty fees, plus a $95 annual fee.
-The annual fee is worth the value of many benefits, but only if you use them.
+The annual fee is worth the value of many of its benefits, but only if you use them.
 If you don’t think you will, but you’d still like to earn Hilton Honors points, you might be better off with the Hilton Honors American Express card, which doesn’t charge an annual fee.